Reviive-Shop-Channel/.github/README.md

 Reviive Shop Channel (also known as Reviive) is a **[Wii Shop Channel]** revival that cares about security. **[Passports not included!]**

 Who works on Reviive?
-Developers: Wabagg123, Thom, Alex, RandomName, fin Graphic Designers: fin, ChrisPlayzYT
+</br>Developers: Wabagg123, Thom, Alex, RandomName, fin
+Graphic Designers: fin, ChrisPlayzYT
 Translators: RandomName, Alex, Thom
 The website is hosted and developed by fin, while the Wii Shop Channel development is led by Thom and Wabagg123.</br>